AndrewFromMelbourne/drmfb32/test/README.md

 ## testColourBlend
 Test blending a blue background with a red foreground at alpha value from 0 to 255.

+## testDoubleBuffer
+Test double buffering by displaying one red and one greem buffer.
+WARNING: causes a strobing effect.

 ## testft and testft2
 Tests programs for truetype fonts (Requires Freetype2).